Mahathi-Krishna/VLSI-Automation/IR_Drop/readme.txt

 VLSI Automation - Mini Project 2 - IR Drop Solver:
-The objective of this project is to compute the IR Drop of a power grid.
+The objective of this project is to predict the IR Drop of a design using machine learning approach.

-Note: Please make sure that the files are present in the same directory as the ir_solver.py file.
-If files are in a different directory, then pass the file_path as argument in the command line.
+Trained a UNet model on 100 datapoints and used the model to predict the IR Drop of a new testbench.

 Getting Started:
 1. Install python version 3.7 or later.